Seenkao/fast_StrToInt/README.md

 With a strong desire (if you so desire), you can declare your data and work with it.
 Procedures should not depend on the bitness of the system at all, so you can raise it even to infinity.

+The ability to select the type of strings you are working with has been added to the configuration file (in order not to lose speed when translating one type of strings into others):
+- {$DEFINE USE_STRING} - String
+- {$DEFINE USE_ANSISTRING} - AnsiString
+- {$DEFINE USE_UNICODESTRING} - UnicodeString
+- {$DEFINE USE_UTF8STRING} - UTF8String

+Define priority from top to bottom.
+If the upstream define is enabled, then the downstream ones are disabled.

 I express my deep gratitude to everyone who supported!
 And also to everyone who put sticks in the wheels, you also helped a lot! )))

 Communication: M12Mirrel@yandex.ru